-On August 31, 2019, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were remeasured using the Black-Scholes pricing model, which resulted in a gain of \$126,951 for the Year (being the decrease in the estimated value of these warrants between August 31, 2019 and August 31, 2018) and a gain of \$558,601 for the Quarter (being the decrease in the estimated value of these warrants between May 31, 2019 and August 31, 2019).
-The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares on August 31, 2019 compared to August 31, 2018 and May 31, 2019.
+On November 30, 2019, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were remeasured using the Black-Scholes pricing model, which resulted in a loss of \$8,891 for the Quarter (being the increase in the estimated value of these warrants between November 30, 2019 and August 31, 2019).
+The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares on November 30, 2019 compared to August 31, 2019.

-The fair values of the Company's outstanding convertible redeemable preferred shares (issued in March 2017, January 2018 and June 2018) were also re-measured, which resulted in losses of \$376,688 and \$47,250 for the Year and the Quarter, respectively.
+The fair values of the Company's outstanding convertible redeemable preferred shares (issued in March 2017, January 2018 and June 2018) were also re-measured, which resulted in losses of \$31,500 for the Quarter.